EmmaRaine/GEOG5990-Assessment-2/README.md

 #### Model_Issues.md

 This file details any issues encountered in the model developement process.
 It also highlights any issues or functionality/efficiency problems in the final model and details why they were not/could not be solved.
-This can be found ([here]: (https://github.com/EmmaRaine/GEOG5990-Assessment-2/blob/main/Model_Issues.md)).
+This can be (found [here](https://github.com/EmmaRaine/GEOG5990-Assessment-2/blob/main/Model_Issues.md)).

 #### Further_Developments.md

 This file provides information surrounding potential future model developments.
-This can be found ([here]: (https://github.com/EmmaRaine/GEOG5990-Assessment-2/blob/main/Further_Developments.md)).
+This can be (found [here](https://github.com/EmmaRaine/GEOG5990-Assessment-2/blob/main/Further_Developments.md)).